Strategic Investment Solutions Inc. Data Breach Alert Issued By Wolf Haldenstein

 PLEASE CLICK HERE TO SUBMIT YOUR CONTACT INFORMATION

-NEW YORK and CHICAGO , Feb.
-18, 2026 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP ("Wolf Haldenstein"), a preeminent national consumer rights law firm, is investigating claims on behalf of the individuals who have been impacted by the Strategic Investment Solutions Inc. ("SIS") data breach.
+NEW YORK and CHICAGO, Feb.
+24, 2026 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP ("Wolf Haldenstein"), a preeminent national consumer rights law firm, is investigating claims on behalf of the individuals who have been impacted by the Strategic Investment Solutions Inc. ("SIS") data breach.

 SIS, located in Orland Park, Illinois, announced that personal information of individuals may have been stolen as part of a data breach which occurred in November 2025.